mercmobily/hot-realtime-field/README.md

 ## Using alternative `iron-ajax` widgets

 `hot-realtime-field` will use its internal `iron-ajax` request widgets `to carry out requests.
 If you would like to use your own `iron-ajax` widgets, you can set the properties `loader-iron-ajax-provided` and `preloader-iron-ajax-provided`, which will look for an element with id `loader` and `preloader` respectively, and use them to make the requests.

-TODO:
-* Write working examples with fake JSON working, using the examples written in the documentation as a template.
-Use hot-form as template.